TAMIDSpiyalong/Disaster-Impact-Estimation-Downscaling/README.md

 # DIEP Water Depth Downscaling (work in progress)

-A compact pipeline to predict block-group water depth from event- and terrain-related features using PyTorch, with baselines from scikit-learn.
-Includes data cleaning, feature/target scaling, an FNN with residual blocks, early stopping, and reproducible evaluation.
+## Introduction
+This project focuses on downscaling disaster impact predictions (DIEP) from aggregated levels (e.g., zip codes) to finer spatial units by weather data and social media input.
+Building on prior work that demonstrated the effectiveness of neural networks for predicting FEMA-defined flood damage categories using geolocated social media, this effort aims to enhance spatial resolution and predictive accuracy.
+The approach leverages historical storm datasets—including Hurricanes Harvey, Imelda, and Beryl—alongside climate variables (precipitation, wind speed, elevation) and inundation data.
+By applying deep learning architectures and statistical downscaling methods, the project seeks to bridge the gap between coarse-scale predictions and localized impact assessments.
+The NLP processed social media will be integrated with the current model at zip code level for census block group level downscaling.
+Together, the downscaling of DIEP will enable real-time, high-resolution disaster impact estimation, supporting first responders, policymakers, and community planners in deploying resources more effectively.

 ## Dataset
-- Source file: `data/harvey_observed_waterDepth.csv` (local, not committed).
+- Source file: `“Hurricane”_observed_waterDepth.csv`.
-- Key features used in the notebook: `Harvey_Totals`, `harvey_Wind`, `harvey_TMax`, `harvey_TMin`, `harvey_Pre`, `harvey_CERA`, `Elevation` and target `waterDepth`.
-[1](https://tamucs-my.sharepoint.com/personal/piyalong_tamu_edu)%20-%20JupyterLab.pdf)
+- Key features used in the notebook: `Hurricane_Totals`, `Hurricane_Wind`, `Hurricane_TMax`, `Hurricane_TMin`, `Hurricane_Pre`, `Hurricane_CERA`, `Elevation` and target `waterDepth`.

 ## Data cleaning
 - Removed **non-positive** targets and capped upper tail by removing values above the **99th percentile** (threshold ≈ 12.0).
 Final size ≈ **2,857** records after filtering.
 [1](https://tamucs-my.sharepoint.com/personal/piyalong_tamu_edu)%20-%20JupyterLab.pdf)